ferrugemjs/library/README.md

 ***detached:***

-By implementing the method your module will be prompted for it once your object is detached from "DOM".
+By implementing the method your module will be prompted for it once your component is detached from "DOM".

 eg.
 ``` typescript